nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 5. `FindCommand` calls `updateFilteredPersonList` of the `Model`, which refreshes the currently displayed list of fosterers.

 Step 6.
 The `list` command stops here, and execution is returned to the `LogicManager`, and then `MainWindow`.
 The `MainWindow` shows text feedback, together with the updated list of fosterers.

+The following diagram ignores details for `SearchPredicate`, which will be covered shortly:

 ![FindCommandSequenceDiagram.png](images/FindCommandSequenceDiagram.png)